EcstasyH/Interpolation/README.md

 - To verify results in the first step, run `wolframscript verify.wls`.
 The wolframe engine reads the results in `Results/` directory and employs symbolic methods to verify them.

 ## Claims
-1. The experimental results may have a numerical error/disturbance of 10^-5 compared to the data in the paper.
+The experimental results may have a numerical error/disturbance of 10^-5 compared to the data in the paper.

-2. Drawing the 3D graph for Example 4 takes about 10 minutes on a Mac lap-top with Apple M2 chip and 8GB memory.
-So it is likely that it will takes much longer time in a virtual machine.

 If you have any questions, please feel free to contact me (wuhao@ios.ac.cn).